GraphWalker/graphwalker.github.io/content/websocket-api/websocket-hasnext.md

-## hasNext
+## HasNext
 The Websocket message command `hasNext` is used to ask GraphWalker if there are any elements left to execute in the model.
-If all stop conditions for the current model are fulfilled, the response will return **false** for the **hasNext** property.
+If all stop conditions for the current model are fulfilled, the response will return **"false"** for the **"hasNext"** property.

 **Request**